-- High quality landscaping and building materials should be used across the new development. - High quality stone, gravel, granite, and bricks can provide durable and attractive hard surface throughout the public realm.
+- High-quality landscaping and paving materials should be used across the new development.
+References to the Rother District Public Realm Strategy Framework should be made when choosing and maintaining paving materials. - High-quality stone, gravel, granite, and bricks can provide durable and attractive hard surface throughout the public realm in the Town Centre.
 Special materials such as sandstone and limestone could also be used to further enhance the quality of particular spaces such as conservation areas. - Variations in materials, colours, and textures can be used to define boundaries between different highway uses pavements, parking bays, cycleways, and carriageway.
-Special care should be taken when considering finishes and textures to avoid impeding the mobility and safety of disabled and visually impaired users.
+Special care should be taken when considering finishes and textures to avoid impeding the mobility and safety of disabled and visually impaired users. - The paving materials and public realm elements should be chosen according to the appropriate character areas.
+In less built-up areas outside the Town Centre, for example, footways paved with simpler materials such as asphalt or bound gravel should be preferred over stone setts or flags.
+Granite kerbs and grass verges located along pavements should also be encouraged in those areas. - When undertaking highway or utility repair works, special care should be taken in the conservation and reparation of characterful historic paving materials, streetlighting and other street furniture in order to preserve the visual and structural integrity of paved areas.